PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The two of them climbed onto the seat at the front of the carriage..
 Asarah took hold of Boltac's arm and laid her head on his shoulder.
 And then they climbed on the front of carriage and drove away.
 Rattick waited many minutes, expecting to hear the howl of bloodthirsty Orcs hurrying in pursuit, or to see fireballs raining down from the heavens upon them.
 But there was nothing.
 Nothing at all.
 Was he dreaming?
 What was going on.

-He descended and followed them.
+He descended from the tree and followed them.
+Of course, he couldn't keep up with a horse-drawn carriage, but the track it left was distinctive enough, and, it led back to Robrecht.

+He walked through the night, recognizing darkness for the old friend that it was.
+And he had the small hours of the night to wonder why the cries of Orc's weren't burning up the road behind him.

+In the morning he came upon a small cottage in a clearing.
+There was smoke rising from the fieldstone chimney.
+And behind the cottage, in space that was hard-won from the thick, primeval forest, was a garden and a pen with three pigs.
+Hungry, Rattick made for the garden.
+As he was rooting around the leafy plants, he heard the door to the cottage open behind him.

+In one motion, he swirled his cape of concealment around him and stood stock still in the middle of the garden.
+He would fool the peasant, he thought, and then resume his free breakfast.
+What a fine thing to be thief and free at the start of a new day.

+Peering through a fold in his remarkable cloak, Rattick watched an old man carry the remnants of breakfast to the hogs.
+The pigs squealed greedily as he filled their trough.
+Then peasant turned, and seeing his garden, he froze.

+Rattick remained motionless, wondering what the peasant might be looking at behind him.
+Then the Peasant asked, "Whattya doing standing out there in the field?
+Are you daft, man?
+Are ye hurt?"

 > Need to seed Rattick's cloak as a magic item from the beginning?

-Tries to hide
-Farmer says, "Whattya doing standing out there in the field.
-Are you daft, man, Are ye hurt."

-Rattick unwrapped his cloak and said, "You can see me?"
+After a long moment, Rattick unwrapped his cloak and asked, "You can see me?"

 "Of course, I can see ya.
-I'm not blind, am I?"
+I may be old and poor, but I'm not blind, am I?"

 Rattick stammered.
-How had the farmer seen him.
-A master sneak-thief like Rattick, espied by this pie-faced rube?
+How had the farmer seen him?
+How had a master sneak-thief like Rattick, espied by this pie-faced rube?

 "If yer simple," the Farmer continued, very slowly, "Follow the road down to Robrecht.
 There's them that can look after you there."
 Then the Farmer had a thought, "Or you can stay here and I can hire you as a scarecrow."
 The Farmer cackled at his own joke as if it was the funniest thing that had ever been said.
 Rattick hurried away to escape the mocking noise of it.

-Follows Boltac back to Robrecht.

-But when Rattick reached Robrecht, it was strangely empty.
+When Rattick reached Robrecht, it was strangely empty.
 He entered through the North gate, and the noise of many people gathered drifted to him from the south.
 At any other time, Rattick would have used a major gathering as a chance to burgle few houses.

 Everyone was gathered in the courtyard of the keep